|What's St Andrews

 supporters and are not recommended.
 However there is

-Morrisons on your left.
-Simon a visiting Chelsea fan
+small numbers.
+Simon a visiting Chelsea fan confirms;

-adds; 'On our last visit to St Andrews, we managed to
+'On our last visit to St Andrews, we managed to find a

-find a friendly pub within proximity of the ground.
+friendly pub within proximity of the ground.
+The pub

-The pub is called The Cricketers Arms and is about 10
+is called The Cricketers Arms and is about 10 minutes

-minutes walk, maybe less.
-To find the pub (with your
+walk, maybe less.
+To find the pub (with your back to

-back to the away section) walk along the road ahead of
+the away section) walk along the road ahead of you

-you going away from the ground (not the road going
+going away from the ground (not the road going right

 Morrisons).
 Walk through Morrisons car park heading